JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Implications for LyC photon production, escape and reionization

-Finally, we explore the dependence of the product of the ionizing photon production efficiency and the ionizing photon escape fraction (\fesc(LyC)\,$\times$\,\xiioncorr), which is an important quantity needed to assess the contribution of individual star-forming galaxies to the reionization budget of the Universe.
-Since this study has been limited only to strong LAEs at $z \gtrsim 6$, here we explore the dependence of the ionizing photon output into the IGM as a function of UV magnitude, EW(\lya) and redshift, which we show in Figure \ref{fig:ionizing_output}.
+Finally, we explore the dependence of the product of the ionizing photon production efficiency and the ionizing photon escape fraction (\fesc(LyC)\,$\times$\,\xiioncorr), which is an important quantity needed to assess the contribution of individual star-forming galaxies to the reionization budget of the Universe, with UV magnitude, EW of \lya\ emission and its evolution with redshift.
+To overcome any potential sample selection biases, we restrict our analysis only to the JADES LAEs here, for which the selection functions and completeness is fairly well understood.
+The average ionizing photon output from our JADES LAEs is log(\fesc(LyC)\,$\times$\,\xiioncorr/erg$^{-1}$\,Hz) $= 24.49^{+0.29}_{-0.39}$.
+This measurement is in agreement with that reported by \citet{meyer19} for faint galaxy populations in the redshift range $4.5 < z < 6.2$.
+The correlations between \fesc(LyC)\,$\times$\,\xiioncorr\ and the above-mentioned quantities are shown in Figure \ref{fig:ionizing_output} and are discussed below.